Luxury lodges on a tributary of the River Gambia, deep in the heart of Makasutu Forest.

 I found the service at Mandina superb and suitably laid back – anything rushed here would seem out-of-place.
 I was also impressed at just how quickly all the staff remembered my name.
 There really is a wonderful atmosphere here, no doubt due to the glorious location enhanced by the friendliness and charm of the owners and the staff.
 I was very sorry my stay was just for two nights.

-Breakfast, lunch and dinner are served in the al fresco dinning area by the pool.
-Both Continental as well as a full English breakfast are available, cooked to your requirements.
-There is a small choice of lunch dishes, that varies each day.
+Breakfast, lunch and dinner are served in the al fresco dining area by the pool.
+Both Continental, as well as a full English breakfast, are available, cooked to your requirements.
+There is a small choice of lunch dishes that varies each day.
+I can highly recommend the fishcakes (pictured below).

 When the founders of Mandina Lodges, first moved to Makasutu they set about re-planting the decimated forest.
 Some 20 years later the reforestation has been such a success that baboons have returned and now number around 200.
 You can read about my encounter with these mischievous monkeys on Travel With Kat – The Baboons of Makasutu Forest.